 The key features of Gallus Medical Detox include:

-- Individual treatment plans
+- Individual treatment plans with a focus on personalized sobriety

 - Psychological, physical, and social assessments